brunopinheirofreitas/Java/Alura/Java_EE.md

 - @Enumerated(EnumType.TYPE): Persist in DB a specific type of a variable.
 - @ManyToOne: Indicates a FK.
 - @JoinColumn(unique = true): Constraint.
+- @OneToMany(mappedBy="attribute"): Bi-directional key, two tables connected through a FK, you don't need to have a third table.
+When you have a one-many relation, a FK stablish the relation.
+- mappedBy: Forces the "attribute" to create a FK.
+Strong side, alters the DB.

 **Objects**
 - EntityManager, main object in JPA, allows you to manipulate DDL.